mako-framework/docs/06_security/01_authentication.md

 	$isMemberOf = $user->isMemberOf('admin');

-	// Returns true if the user is a member "staff" or "admin"
+	// Returns true if the user is a member of "staff" or "admin"

 	$isMemberOf = $user->isMemberOf(['staff', 'admin']);